-The Alliance for Justice, a nonprofit advocacy organization, gives a compelling argument for why nonprofits should lobby to change or affect public policy:
+The Alliance for Justice, a nonprofit advocacy organization, gives compelling arguments for why nonprofits should lobby to change or affect public policy:

 - Nonprofits traditionally serve constituencies and issues that have a limited voice in the policy process.

-- Nonprofits providing services frequently have the best, or only, information on the social needs they exist to address.
+- Nonprofits providing services frequently have the best, maybe even only, information on the social needs they exist to address.

 - Nonprofit organizations are less subject to self-interested motivations, driven instead by a commitment to a broad community of people or common interests.